 This is a question frequently asked.
-The answer is yes we do take payments, but in a Chapter 7 case we can not file the bankruptcy until payment in full.
-Otherwise we would be a creditor of a client representing them against us, which is an unethical conflict.
+The answer is yes we do take payments, but in a Chapter 7 case, we can not file the bankruptcy until payment is in full.
+Otherwise, we would be a creditor of a client representing them against us, which is an unethical conflict.
 In Chapter 13 cases, we can be paid through the bankruptcy Chapter 13 plan.
 The amount which may be paid through the plan varies, depending on the case.

 Do you take credit cards or debit cards?

 We do not take credit cards unless the credit card is from a third party that is paying the fees for a client (see below).
-We can arrange for debit card payments, but prefer to be paid by check in such an event.
-Electronic payments will be invoiced via email using Google Checkout and the party making the payment must have a Google account which may be set up when making the payment.
+We can arrange for debit card payments and other electronic payments, but I do reserve the right to charge for the cost of processing such payments.

 Click below to download the Third Party Payor Acknowledgment.